TysonGill/Battlelines/README.md

 The moves are shown on screen graphically, such as a fireball exploding, and are also described with text on the right.

 Future plans for this include allowing players to play against each other over the internet.
-It could include things like diffent play mode options, like timed rounds and leaderboard competitions.
-If anyone feels like contributing by enhancing the graphics or working on asynchronous gameplay, collaboration is welcome.
+It could include diffent play mode options, timed rounds, multiple sessions, and leaderboard competitions.
+If anyone feels like contributing by enhancing the graphics, balancing, or working on asynchronous gameplay, collaboration is welcome.

 Gameplay Screen